-The subsurface engineering necessary to create next-generation geothermal plants could induce seismicity felt by communities if mismanaged, and such mismanagement has created community felt seismicity in the past.90 Fluid movement through subsurface environments can change rock stress and temperatures, which can trigger felt seismic activity as can occur in any subsurface energy industry where the state of stress is changed.91 Induced seismicity risk associated with geothermal development is mitigated because fluid that is introduced into the subsurface is also removed from the subsurface.92 This differs from unconventional oil & gas development, in which additional fluids are injected into the subsurface without a similar volume being removed.
+The subsurface engineering necessary to create next-generation geothermal plants could induce seismicity felt by communities if mismanaged, and such mismanagement has created community felt seismicity in the past.
+Pluid movement through subsurface environments can change rock stress and temperatures, which can trigger felt seismic activity as can occur in any subsurface energy industry where the state of stress is changed.
+Induced seismicity risk associated with geothermal development is mitigated because fluid that is introduced into the subsurface is also removed from the subsurface.
+This differs from unconventional oil agas development, in which additional fluids are injected into the subsurface without a similar volume being removed.

 The risk of induced seismicity can be managed.
-DOE has developed a mitigation protocol to address induced seismicity from EGS and required that all funded projects follow this procedure.93 It includes preliminary screening of potential project locations, community outreach and engagement, development of location-specific criteria, establishment of a seismic monitoring system, quantification of natural and project-induced hazards, assessment of risks, and the development of a risk-based mitigation plan.
+DOE has developed a mitigation protocol to address induced seismicity from EGS and required that all funded projects follow this procedure.
+It includes preliminary screening of potential project locations, community outreach and engagement, development of location-specific criteria, establishment of a seismic monitoring system, quantification of natural and project-induced hazards, assessment of risks, and the development of a risk-based mitigation plan.
 DOE continues to support activities to ensure risks are mitigated through funded R&D efforts and collaboration with the international community.
-No induced community felt seismicity has occurred at a DOE-funded project.94 independently at NREL and Princeton University indicates that, if expected cost reductions are realized and the Energy Earthshot target is reached by 2035, there is an opportunity for 90-100 GW of next-generation geothermal on the grid in 2050 (Appendix A), a 25-times increase in the amount of geothermal on the grid today.
-In a case in which land available for other renewables is restricted, over 130 GW of next-generation geothermal may be economically deployed.
-Significant deployment can occur in the next decade-by 2035, 30-35 GW can be online (Figure 7).
+No induced community felt seismicity has occurred at a DOE-funded project.